Integrated Petrophysics – How to use Special Core Analysis with Modern Logs

 This course does more than calibrate your density log with core grain density and porosity.
 It starts with the essential techniques of core-log integration that are required to create compatible data sets suitable for special core analysis (SCAL) integration.
-It goes on to integrate SCAL lab results with powerful, modern logs to show how key reservoir questions are answered more confidently and more quantitatively if these data are properly integrated.
-NMR, Dielectric, Cross Dipole sonic, 3D resistivity, Lithoscanner and MDT are some of the logs whose output is calibrated and welded into the fabric of a true, modern, integrated petrophysical evaluation.
-Such an evaluation is robust, over-determined and grounded in routine and special core analysis – essential for fit-for-purpose results in complex reservoirs.
-Integration techniques are explained in terms of the question being asked, the physical basis of the core and log data being used and the steps necessary to quantitatively integrate the relevant SCAL with logs and geo-models.
-Like all the author’s “Integrated Petrophysics” courses a logical, systematic structure is followed which enhances understanding of the where, why and how of modern log and SCAL data.
+It goes on to integrate SCAL lab results with powerful, modern logs to show how key reservoir parameters can be quantified far more confidently when these data are properly integrated.
+NMR, Dielectric, Cross Dipole sonic, 3D resistivity, Lithoscanner and MDT are some of the logs whose output is cross-calibrated and welded into the fabric of a true, modern, integrated petrophysical evaluation.
+These multi-stream evaluations are extremely robust, over-determined and grounded in routine and special core analysis – essential for fit-for-purpose results in complex reservoirs.
+Integration techniques are explained in terms of the question being asked, the physical basis of the core-log data being used and the steps necessary to quantitatively integrate the relevant SCAL with the available logs and geo-model.
+Like the author’s other “Integrated Petrophysics” courses a logical, systematic structure is followed which enhances understanding of the where, why and how of modern log and SCAL data.
 Lithology, Porosity, Saturation height, Absolute and Relative Permeability, Residual Oil Saturation, Natural fractures, FWL, TOC and mechanical properties for brittleness and fracturing are addressed, with the pertinent core and log data identified, explained and carefully integrated within a logical, commercially orientated framework.

 Lectures are interleaved with micro-practicals, videos, PetroDB-WEB demos, class practical’s, class discussions and timely recaps to achieve a dynamic and engaging training session – training which can be taken back to the office and applied immediately.

-This course explains how to perform comprehensive core-log integration on legacy data but also arms you with the knowledge of what is and what is not critical to acquire in your particular reservoir, saving valuable time and money during drilling, completion and development.
+This course explains how to perform comprehensive core-log integration on legacy data but also arms you with a clear understanding of what is and what is not critical to acquire in your particular reservoir, saving valuable time and money during drilling, completion and development.

 Core-Log integration has been the central topic of the author’s Imperial College Ph.D. and over 25 years of consulting, reading and lecturing on core-log integration.
 It is also the central purpose of the PetroDB-WEB software, which expands essential core-log integration to SCAL and modern logging tools.